Copyright (c) 2014 The University of Manchester

 Yields the potential x,y locations of all the chips on the board

-with this ethernet.
-Including the Ethernet chip itself.
+with this Ethernet-enabled chip.
+Including the Ethernet-enabled chip

 Wrap-arounds are handled as appropriate.